Department of the Treasury.

 The public is invited to submit written statements to the Council.
 Written statements should be sent by any one of the following methods:

-Send paper statements to the Department of the Treasury, Office of Financial Education, Financial Access, and Consumer Protection, Main Treasury Building, 1500 Pennsylvania Avenue NW., Washington, DC 20220.
+Send paper statements to the Department of the Treasury, Office of Financial Education and Financial Access, Main Treasury Building, 1500 Pennsylvania Avenue NW., Washington, DC 20220.

 FOR FURTHER INFORMATION CONTACT:

 In accordance with section 10(a) of the Federal Advisory Committee Act, 5 U.S.C.
 App.
-2 and the regulations thereunder, Louisa Quittman, Designated Federal Officer of the Council, has ordered publication of this notice that the Council will convene its seventh meeting on July 16, 2012, at the Department of Treasury, 1500 Pennsylvania Avenue NW., Washington DC, beginning at 10:00 a.m.
+2 and the regulations thereunder, Josh Wright, Designated Federal Officer of the Council, has ordered publication of this notice that the Council will convene its fifth meeting on January 19, 2012 at the Department of the Treasury, 1500 Pennsylvania Avenue NW., Washington, DC, beginning at 10 a.m.
 Eastern Time.
 The meeting will be open to the public.
 Members of the public who plan to attend the meeting must RSVP with their name, organization represented (if any), phone number, and email address.
-To register, please go to www.treasury.gov, click on Resource Center, then Office of Financial Education and Financial Access, and then on the President's Advisory Council on Financial Capability by 5 p.m.
-Eastern Time on July 10, 2012.
+To register, please go to http://www.treasury.gov, click on Resource Center, then Office of Financial Education and Financial Access, and then on the President's Advisory Council on Financial Capability or call (202) 622-5770 by 5 p.m.
+Eastern Time on January 12, 2011.
 For entry into the building on the date of the meeting, attendees must present a government-issued ID, such as a driver's license or passport, which includes a photo.
 The purpose of the meeting is to receive an update from the Council's subcommittees on their progress.
-The Council will also hear from experts on financial capability research.
+The Council will review the membership and the composition of its subcommittees.
+The Council will also hear from outside experts about practices and innovations around financial capability in the workplace.

 BILLING CODE 4810-25-P